marialeyvallina/generalized_contrastive_loss/README.md

 5. TB-Places: The dataset is available [here](https://github.com/marialeyvallina/TB_Places "TB-Places").
 For the new GT annotations, please request them [here](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/W4LIGP&faces-redirect=true).

 ### Download the models
-All our models can be downloaded from request them [here](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/W4LIGP&faces-redirect=true).
+All our models can be downloaded from request [here](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/W4LIGP&faces-redirect=true).
 ### Our results
 #### MSLS